-C8 Entrance exams

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

-C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used

-Submitted

-C8A SAT or ACT Х

-C8A ACT only

-C8A SAT only

-C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

+C8 Entrance exams

+Yes No

+C8A Does your institution make use of scores in admission decisions for applicants? х

+C8A 8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

+C8A ADMI SSION

+C8A C8A Require ADMI Recommend SSION Require for Some Consider if

+Require Consider if Submitted

+C8A SAT or ACT Require X

+C8A C8A Require X

+C8A C8A C8A SAT or ACT Require X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):